 The SIT campus will feature degree programmes that have a strong industry focus to meet future manpower and industry demands.
 Collaborations will boost competitiveness of students and allow them to develop skill sets required by various thriving industries of the digital economy.

 To create a vibrate ecosystem for the digital economy, industry teaching laboratories will be set up pilot programmes to support research work and learning, while innovative enterprises will occupy start-up space within the campus to test out new technological or business ideas by tapping on SIT’s research capabilities and talent pool.

 In the SIT new campus, Southeast Asia’s first multi-energy urban micro-grid system will be constructed as a collaboration between SIT and SP Group.
 The experimental urban micro-grid system integrates gas, electricity and thermal energy into a unifies smart network that seamlessly incorporates renewable sources of energy and energy storage technologies.

 As previously reported in Oct 2017, the micro-grid will be a national infrastructure open to the research community and businesses in Singapore.
 This allows new technologies to be tested in a controlled environment while providing power engineering students the opportunity with work with industry partners and energy start-ups.

 Promoting liveability and sustainability

-As the first eco-town in Singapore, Punggol has been a testbed for innovations that
+As the first eco-town in Singapore, Punggol has been a testbed for innovations that promote liveability and sustainability.

-support the development of the masterplan, PDD will see the optimisation of infrastructure and technologies on a district-level.
+To support the development of the masterplan, PDD will see the optimisation of infrastructure and technologies on a district-level.
 This aims at enhancing liveability and reducing carbon footprint of the district despite various new developments.